IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC.

-* The Board of Directors of the LLC -- formerly a multi-member "manager" of the LLC on behalf of ISOC -- will assume the oversight responsibilities of the IAOC.
+* The Board of Directors of the LLC -- formally a multi-member "manager" of the LLC on behalf of ISOC -- will assume the oversight responsibilities of the IAOC.

 * The Board of the LLC shall be more focused on strategy and oversight, with the Executive Director and their team in charge of day-to-day operations.